Updated: April 2026

 🏙️ Ecosystem Services in Urban and Artificial Systems

-As natural ecosystems decline, human systems attempt to replicate their functions.
+As natural ecosystems decline, human-designed systems increasingly attempt to replicate their functions.
+This has led to the rise of ecosystem-based solutions in urban environments.

 Also Read Biodome